 We have an appointment to keep and are heading back towards Glasgow.

 Painted tartan, thousands and thousands of miles on the clock, bumper held on with black tape and a warning that the old boy won’t be able to get up to much more than 10mph on some of the Highland slopes ahead.
 Terrific.

-However, we stare too long at a wonderful sunset breaking over Sauchihall Street and Govan and Hillhead as we drive high along the motorway that, inexplicably, passes straight through Glasgow centre and miss our turn for Loch Lomond.
+However, we stare too long at a great sunset breaking over Sauchihall Street and Govan and Hillhead as we drive high along the motorway that, inexplicably, passes straight through Glasgow centre and miss our turn for Loch Lomond.

-We finally get to the the vast Loch Lomond and The Trossachs Park in rapidly falling dark, having passed over the River Clyde, looked down the glade of cranes there, and joined the A82, arrowing through the park, and which we’ll stay through Scotland till Ben Nevis and beyond.
+We finally get to the the vast Loch Lomond and The Trossachs Park in rapidly falling dark, having passed over the River Clyde, looked down the glade of cranes there, and then joined the A82, arrowing through the park, and which we’ll stay on through Scotland till Ben Nevis and beyond.